lynnejewson/fitdistcp/README.md

 # fitdistcp

 fitdistcp is a free Python package for fitting statistical models using calibrating priors, with the goal of making reliable predictions.
-The functions provided for each distribution (GEV, GEV with 1 predictor, and GPD) accept sample data x as an argument and return a dict of the relevant results, such as quantiles, cdf, pdf, and maximum likelihood parameters.
 Install using >pip install fitdistcp.

 fitdistcp implements the method developed in *Reducing Reliability Bias in Assessments of Extreme Weather Risk using Calibrating Priors*, S. Jewson, T. Sweeting and L. Jewson (2024): https://doi.org/10.5194/ascmo-11-1-2025.

 More information and examples are available at https://www.fitdistcp.info, including the equivalent (more comprehensive) R package.

 Development of this package was funded by the Lighthill Risk Network: https://lighthillrisknetwork.org.

-### Tests
-- The cdf and pdf can be estimated for a set of data, using the ML (Maximum Likelihood) or CP (Calibrating Priors) method, and plotted.
-- Reliability tests are provided.
-A reliability test involves generating a sample from a known distribution, and calculating the quantiles using the ML, or CP method.
-The actual quantiles can be plotted against the estimated quantiles, in various different ways, to judge the reliability of the method.

 ### Example: Fitting a GEV distribution